discordjs/guide/guide/popular-topics/intents.md

 The other static bits can be accessed likewise via `Intents.PRIVILEGED` and `Intents.NON_PRIVILEGED`.

+You can use the `.add()` and `.remove()` methods to add or remove flags to modify the bit field.
+Since discord.js uses a spread operator for the provided arguments you can provide single flags as well as an array or bit field.
+To use a set of intents as template you can pass them to the constructor.
+A few approaches are demonstrated below:

 ```js
 const { Client, Intents } = require('discord.js');